Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 \*\* Between linear model and K-nearest-neighbor regression model, which one is better at achieving lower out-of-sample mean-squared error? \*\*

+We will use `SaratogaHouses` data to build optimal pricing model.
+Separating data from SaratogaHouses data into a training set and testing set, and will use testing set for assessing model’s out-of-sample performance.

-First of all, we built the best linear model for price that we can.
-To evaluate the model performance we making, we compared the rmse of the model with the medium model.
+First of all, we made the best linear model for price by adding some meaningful interaction variables like `livingArea:lotSize` `livingArea:fuel` `livingArea:centralAir` `bedrooms:bathrooms` `heating:fuel` To evaluate the model performance we making, we compared the rmse of the model with the medium model.

+    ## [1] 66008.78

-    ## [1] 64487.87
+    ## [1] 66025.06

-6.5119901^{4}

-6.5357641^{4}
+Top one is rmse is for medium\_rmse, below one is rmse for model we made.
+Our model seems to do better at achieving lower out-ot-sample mean-squared error.

     ##  [1] "price"                  "lotSize"                "age"
     ##  [4] "livingArea"             "bedrooms"               "fireplaces"